NSW Poisons and Therapeutic Goods Regulation 2008 (clause 48A)

-authorises appropriately trained pharmacists in NSW to administer privately funded influenza vaccine, diphtheria-tetanus-pertussis (dTpa) and measles-mumps-rubella (MMR) vaccine and the
+authorises appropriately trained pharmacists in NSW to administer the influenza vaccine, diphtheria-tetanus-pertussis (dTpa) vaccine, measles-mumps-rubella (MMR) vaccine and the

 A registered pharmacist initiating and administering vaccines under his/her own authority must comply with the following three components of clause 48A of the

 - completing an accredited vaccination training course